dhis2/dhis2-docs/src/user/using-the-maps-app.md

 data displayed in the thematic layers to the underlying individual events or cases.

-You can also display aggregated events at the facility or at the boundary level.
+You can also display aggregated events for facilities or organisation units.
 You do this through a thematic layer using event data items.
 This is useful when you only have the coordinates for the Org Unit under which the events are recorded.